Pocopson Walking Path

 A Universal Access 1.5 mile long shared use path 15 minutes away

-Effort: This 1.5 mile gravel shared use path (.75 miles each way) constructed on an old roadbed has a Flat Equivalent Length of 1.5 miles, and an Overall Grade Rating of Universal Access.
+Effort: This 1.5 mile gravel shared use path (.75 miles each way) constructed on an old roadbed has a Flat Equivalent Length of 1.7 miles total and merits an Overall Grade Rating of Universal Access.
 The longest continuous grades are 90' section with easy grades.
 Almost all of the uphill sections are in the first half.
-Click the map below for more detailed information, and click here for information on our grades and grade rating system.
+Click the map below for more detailed information, and click here for information on our grade rating system and how we use grades to establish effort.

 Stress: This 12' wide gravel path is rated as no stress for most users.
 Wheelchairs users may sometimes need to navigate around paths that are less than form (see below).